liuchengxu/vim-clap/docs/src/README.md

 [More screenshots](https://github.com/liuchengxu/vim-clap/issues/1)

+## Features

 Vim-clap was initially written in pure VimScript, but later incorporated a Rust dependency to enhance performance.
 Presently, the Rust binary `maple` is a must-have for ensuring smooth and optimal functionality.

-## Features
+The principle of Vim-Clap in this regard is to offload all the heavy computation to the Rust backend and make Vim/NeoVim a super lightweight layer focusing on UI.

 - [x] Blazingly fast thanks to the powerful Rust backend
 - [x] Consistent command interface with [clap-rs/clap](https://github.com/clap-rs/clap)